sensorius/Calefactio/README.md

 Interim project goals:

-Use an ESP32 as an temperature sensor proxy to override measurments used by the heatpump.
+Use an ESP32 as a sensor proxy to override temperature measurments taken by the heatpump.